-As described in Note 13, the Partnership changed its year end from August 31 to December 31 and, in connection with this change, the Partnership amended its partnership agreement to provide that, in lieu of making a cash distribution for the three month period ended November 30, 2007, the Partnership will make a cash distribution for the four-month period ended December 31, 2007.
-Based on this change in timing, ETE announced on December 18, 2007 that its management recommended that the Board of Directors approve a special four-month ETE distribution of \$0.55 per unit for the period ending December 31, 2007, representing a distribution of \$0.41 per unit for the three-month period and \$0.14 per unit for the additional month (\$1.64 per unit on an annualized basis).
+As described in Note 14 to our condensed consolidated financial statements, the Partnership changed its year end from August 31 to December 31 and, in connection with this change, the Partnership amended its partnership agreement to provide that, in lieu of making a cash distribution for the three-month period ended November 30, 2007, the Partnership will make a cash distribution for the four-month period ended December 31, 2007.
+On January 18, 2008, based on this change in timing, ETE's Board of Directors approved management's recommended one-time four-month ETE distribution of \$0.55 per unit for the period ending December 31, 2007, representing a distribution of \$0.41 per unit for the three-month period and \$0.14 per unit for the additional month (\$1.64 per unit on an annualized basis).
+This represents an increase of \$0.08 per unit on an annualized basis.
+ETE's distribution will be paid on February 19, 2008 to Unitholders of record as of the close of business on February 1, 2008.